lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 #### Different types of eyes

 - **Retinal phototrophy**: the retinal molecule is used by *Haloarchaea* in bacteriorhodopsin proteins to capture light energy via chemiosmosis.
-This is the key light sensor molecule needed for eyes, without any of the complex structures that evolved later.
+This is the key light sensor molecule needed for eyes, without any of the complex structures that evolved later for information extraction rather than energy harvesting.
 - **Eyespots**: a simple light-sensitive organelle found in euglenids (unicellular photosynthetic protists), containing photoreceptor proteins.
 Without any nerve cells, the signal cascade on light detection results in flagellar movement, enabling phototaxis.
+- **Developmental control genes**: PAX6 is the master control gene for eye development in multicellular life, conserved across all animals ([Gehring, 2002](https://pubmed.ncbi.nlm.nih.gov/11902689/)).

+Animals have two main kinds of photoreceptor cell: ciliary (mostly in vertebrates) and rhabdomeric (mostly in invertebrates) and both kinds use retinal.
+Some animals have both, like the lab polychaete annelid *Platynereis dumerilii*.

 - **Pit eye**: one of the types of eyes found in invertebrates.
 A pit with photosensitive cells inside allows for some vague directionality of light detection.
 - **Pinhole camera eye**: Found in *Nautilus*.
 More directional sensitivity, by nearly closing the pit, allowing light to enter only through a small aperture.
 - **Lens formation**: Evolved 8 times.
 An inhomogeneous lens formed of crystalline proteins continuously bends light for focussing of light onto the photosensitive layer, giving a clearer image.
 It also corrects for spherical aberration.